 Smooth surfaces — such as anti-microbial casework and durable epoxy countertops — should be used throughout a virology laboratory.
 In doing so, designers reduce the risk of cross-contamination and potential infections among staff members.

-However, not all smooth surfaces will work; some are prone to retaining bacteria.
+However, not all smooth surfaces will work; some may retain bacteria.
 For this reason, many virology laboratories prefer stainless steel casework.

 Additional safety considerations include: